“Do not wait to strike till the iron is hot; but make it hot by striking.”-William Butler Yates, Irish poet (1865-1939)

 I wrote this as a post or thought piece on Carolyn’s Nonprofit Blog for a prior St. Patrick’s Day.
 I like it so much, however, that I decided to refresh and keep it as a primary article.

 St. Patrick is remembered as a humble, pious and gentle man.
 He feared nothing, not even death, as Catholic Online reports in its Saints & Angels section.
 I suspect if he were alive today, he would not fear asking for donations, either.

 The quote above by revered Irishman William Butler Yates brings to mind the thought that while nonprofit organizations must be careful not to solicit donations without proper advance preparation, when donors become interested in the work of a nonprofit organization and they are genuinely excited about being involved and helping, nonprofits should not be shy about asking for financial or other assistance.
 One must make the iron hot by striking!

 While I am on an Irish theme, I wanted to point out a terrific nonprofit support organization that serves Irish fundraisers, Charities Ireland Institute.
-They seem to have both a modern and traditional approach to fundraising, which is my style exactly!
-Keep the tried-and-true, I say, but don’t be left behind.
-Make use of new methods, too.
+They seem to have both a modern and traditional approach to fundraising, which is my style exactly.